cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 {: .prompt-tip }

 ### Understanding the Concepts
-Before jumping into the exploitation phase, let’s break down the two main concepts this lab focuses on — `Access Control Lists (ACLs)` and `Group Policy Objects (GPOs)` in a beginner-friendly way.
+Before jumping into the exploitation phase, let’s break down the two main concepts this lab focuses on `Pre-Created Computer Accounts` and `Active Directory Certificate Services (ADCS)` in a beginner-friendly way.

 **Access Control Lists (ACLs)**
 > An `Access Control List (ACL)` in Active Directory is essentially a set of permissions attached to an object, think of it as a list of `who can do what`.
 For example, imagine a shared folder in an office: